jordans-code/Fairy-Ring/README.md

 <a name="planned"></a>
 ### Planned Features
-* Bring extension to Firefox, Edge, and potentially mobile browsers.
 * Improve calculation algorithm as more data is aquired
 * Display users who have blocked you/hide their gardens so you do not waste your time.
 * Potentially display all of the possible wildlife a garden can have below the garden window (like how wildlifecalc does).
 I could increase the accuracy of the calculation by this as well.